 A lonesome atoll © Christopher Michel

-The most promising area in that regard is tourism, which is growing steadily.
 Visitors come here for the incredible diving among the many World War II era wrecks, and the fabulous beaches, many of which are deserted save for palm trees and swathes of white-golden sand.
 However, there are relatively few visitors, and so it is a good choice for those wanting to experience a pacific paradise sans crowds of tourists.
 The climate is generally hot and humid, with May to November being the wet season when the odd hurricane blows.

 The capital Majuro is a pleasant town and well worth exploring.
 All trips begin and end here and the facilities are very good.
 Beyond Majuro the outlying islands and atolls vary from sparsely populated to uninhabited and there are plenty of opportunities to truly get away from it all should you wish.